Join the movement

 Is there something better than DistroKid?

 It depends.
 Digital distribution companies, like DistroKid, vary a lot.
 Each one offers different and specific features that may or may not appeal to certain musicians.
+Check out the other distributors on this comparison for what makes more sense for you.

 How long does DistroKid take to upload?